SharkSnack/shiren-6/content/dungeons/ghost-ship.md

 The main characteristic of this dungeon is that Behemoth Monsters can occur on all floors.<br/>In addition, only monsters with swift action speed spawn between 1-4F, so retreating is ineffective.<br/>This means you'll need a shield strong enough to withstand Karakuroid and Hell Reaper's attacks.<br/>That said, Karakuroid has 20 attack and Hell Reaper has 12 attack, so the requirement isn't very high.<br/>Otherwise, the only other monster that spawns is Bowboy between 5-7F, so it's not too bad.

-Overall, this dungeon is mostly pointless, since shops don't spawn and you miss out on a blacksmith.<br/>The only real benefit is that blue sacred items can occasionally be found on the ground.
+Overall, this dungeon is mostly pointless, since shops don't spawn and you miss out on a blacksmith.<br/>The only real benefit is that sacred items can occasionally be found on the ground.

 # Monsters